Berohlfs/CAPM-PrepNotes/1- Foundations/Module01.md

 * Leadership
 * Budget control

-A lot of a Project Manager's skills are **tranferable**.
+A lot of a Project Manager's skills are **transferable**.
 This will give you the freedom to explore and move around different industries.

 ## Roles